 Overnight: Hotel Mirador Rio Copacabana, Rio de Janeiro

 Day 14: Rio de Janeiro

-An exciting full-day tour of the city today.
-From our hotel, we proceed as far as Cosme Velho Station to board a cog-train(*) for the ride through Tijuca Forest up Corcovado Mountain, clocking in at 748 meters (2,454 ft) high.
-The train ride takes 20 minutes and is a wonderful opportunity to get a closer look at the forest’s lush tropical vegetation and enjoy scenic views of the beaches and city.
-We disembark at the top of Corcovado and proceed up the steps that lead to the top lookout, where the towering statue of Christ the Redeemer stands.
-After appreciating the breathtaking view unfolding below, descend by train.
-We then pass by Rio’s world-famous beaches, as far as Urca District, and board a cable car for a two-staged ascent up Sugar Loaf Mountain at 390 m (1,280 ft) high.
-After coming down the mountain, we continue our exploration along Guanabara Bay and Flamengo Park, as far as downtown.
-Discover the downtown area, passing by the financial and business centre, as well as other attractions such as the Candelaria Church, Saint Sebastian Cathedral, Lapa Arches, Municipal Theatre, National Library, Fine Arts Museum and the Sambadrome, site of Rio’s famous Carnival parade.
-(B)
+Leaving the hotel and proceeding as far as Cosme Velho Station to board a cog-train(*) for the ride through Tijuca Forest up Corcovado Mountain at 748m (2.454 ft) high.
+The train ride takes 20 minutes and is a wonderful opportunity for a closer look at the forest’s lush tropical vegetation and to enjoy scenic landscapes of the beaches and city.
+Disembarking at the top of Corcovado and then proceeding up the steps that lead to the top lookout where the towering statue of Christ the Redeemer stands.
+After appreciating the breathtaking view unfolding below, passengers will descend by train.
+The tour proceeds passing by Rio’s world-famous beaches as far as Urca District to board a cable car for a two-staged ascent up Sugar Loaf Mountain at 390m (1.280 ft) high.
+Then coming down and proceeding along Guanabara Bay and Flamengo Park as far as downtown.
+Visit downtown area, passing by the financial and business centre and by other attractions such as the Candelaria Church, Saint Sebastian Cathedral, Lapa Arches, Municipal Theatre, National Library, Fine Arts Museum, and by the Sambadrome, site of Rio’s famous Carnival parade.

 *COG-TRAINS are vans certified by the city´s administration.
 Depart from Largo do Machado, where the van stop is located, and go to top of Corcovado.